DeveloperMetrics/deployment-frequency/README.md

 ## Current Limitations
 - Only looks at the last 100 workflows.
 If deployments to the target branch is low, this will skew the result
-- The elite rating can be manipulated, as it looks for 30 deployments within a month to be hit.
-A true elite rating would be spread throughout the month.

 ## Open questions
-- what do to there are multiple workflows?
+- what do to when there are multiple workflows?

 ## Inputs:
 - `workflows`: required, string, The name of the workflows to process.
 Multiple workflows can be separated by `,` (note that currently only the first workflow in the string is processed)